yurist38/yurist38/README.md

 ### Hi there 👋

-I'm a full-stack web developer and cloud engineer.
+I'm a full-stack web engineer and tech entrepreneur

 ## Contact me